Your Brand Doesn’t Belong to You: The Age of the Brand Community

 Your customers have a lot of potential when it comes to creating and maintaining your brand.
 Here's how to tap it.

 Despite the previously popular belief, brands don’t belong to a single team or person.
-They’re the responsibility of a whole organization.
+They’re the responsibility of a whole organization - you can learn about this in our guide to Brand Stewardship.

 Brand identities are created by designers, developers, and marketers.
 Brand experiences are offered by sales representatives, frontline employees, HR departments, and customer support teams.
 And brand perceptions are enhanced by the work of partners and vendors.